 8 Things to do in Verona Italy

 The first time I’ve been to Verona in 2017, I fall in love with the city, and I couldn’t wait to visit it again.
 Amazing vibes, stunning things to see and do in Verona, Italy… The food, the people… Everything was just magical.
 The second time I visited Verona in 2020, I fall in love with the city even more.
 I visited more than 40 places in Italy, and Verona is still among my favorite cities in Italy.
 See now all the best things to do in Verona Italy!
-So let’s see the list of the best things to see and do in Verona!
+Also, make sure you check our list of the best places to stay in Verona!
+And now, let’s see the list of the best things to see and do in Verona!

 1. Arena di Verona